Skip to Content

 Legal Standards for Property Division in TN

-In the state of Tennessee, when it comes to property division during a divorce, the court system follows the rules given by the law.
+In Tennessee, when it comes to property division during a divorce, the court system follows the rules given by the law.
 This process includes an equitable distribution of the assets each party has acquired during the marriage.
 Generally speaking, this is not an equal split between the two parties.
-Instead, their individual contributions to the marriage in terms of income and possessions are considered first before making a final decision on how to divide these assets appropriately.
-Additionally, due to Tennessee's status as an “alienation of affection” state, clients should be mindful that a judge may factor in any infidelity or misconduct when it comes to making decisions concerning Tennessee property division.
+Instead, their contributions to the marriage in terms of income and possessions are considered first before deciding how to divide these assets appropriately.
+Additionally, due to Tennessee's status as an “alienation of affection” state, clients should be mindful that a judge may factor in infidelity or misconduct when making decisions concerning Tennessee property division.

 Is Tennessee a 50/50 Divorce State?

-When it comes to divorce, Tennessee may seem like a tricky state to navigate through.
+Regarding divorce, Tennessee may seem like a tricky state to navigate through.
 The popular term "50/50" divorce state refers to the equal distribution of assets during separation proceedings.
 While Tennessee is not officially a 50/50 state, it does follow equitable distribution laws.
-Equitable means “fair,” rather than to a 50/50 split of property, assets, and debt.
-To put it simply, not every piece of marital property will be shared between divorce parties and sometimes a court may decide to give the whole asset to one spouse.
+Equitable means “fair,” rather than a 50/50 split of property, assets, and debt.
+Simply put, not every piece of marital property will be shared between divorce parties, and sometimes, a court may decide to give the whole asset to one spouse.

 Tennessee Property Division Process